 For better or for worse, social media is a large part of how we engage and make new connections.

 That goes for your nonprofit, too.
 As you work to build awareness and steward your community of supporters, it’s impossible to ignore platforms like Facebook and its reported 2.13 billion active users.
-Just to give you some perspective, that’s roughly a whopping 29 percent of the Earth’s entire population.
+Just to give you some perspective, that’s roughly a whopping 29% of the Earth’s entire population.

 Facebook’s Giving Tools